Main campus of the Georgia Institute of Technology: North Avenue Apartments

+North Avenue Apartments consists of four buildings collectively housing over 2,000 students known as East, North, South, and West.
+Open to second-year undergraduate students and above, the buildings are located on East Campus, across North Avenue and near Bobby Dodd Stadium, putting more upperclassmen on East Campus.

+Originally built for the 1996 Olympics, it was owned by Georgia State University as their first student housing.
+Georgia Tech purchased the residence halls from Georgia State in 2007.
+The North Avenue Apartments are noted as the first Georgia Tech buildings to rise above the top of Tech Tower.
+In 2008, the East and North buildings underwent extensive renovation to the façade.
+During their construction, the bricks were not all properly secured and thus were a safety hazard to pedestrians and vehicles on the Downtown Connector below.

 Zbar Apartments

 Zbar Apartments, formerly known as Sixth Street Apartments, are apartment-style residence halls located on West Campus.
 The apartments were built in 1995.
 As of 2019 it has a bed count of 228.

 Houses

 These four houses were built as part of the 1996 Olympic Village and originally known collectively as the Fourth Street Apartments.
-Currently they serve as housing for members of specific programs, such as the Women, Science, & Technology Program or the International House Program.
+Currently they serve as housing for members of specific programs, such as the Women, Science, & Technology program or the International House program.

-Goldin House

-Goldin House is an apartment-style residence hall located on East Campus available for members of the Women, Science, & Technology (WST) Program.
-The hall was named in honor of Carolina and Jim Goldin.
-It is an all female residence hall that was built in 1955.
-It has three floors and as of 2019 has a bed count of 24.

-Gray House

-Gray House is an apartment-style residence hall located on East Campus available for members of the International House (I-House) Program.
-The hall was named in honor of Donald M. Gray.
-As of 2019 Gray House has a bed count of 24.
-It was built in 1995.